youngmp/applications_park/README.md

 # applications_park
 All postdoc and faculty applications in mathematical biology (applied dynamical systems and modeling), Fall 2017-- Spring 2022

+Please see the info directory for more detailed information about the application process and timelines.

 Everything here is as-is, and not all TeX files have been verified to compile.
 Some PDFs have corresponding tex files, some do not.
 However, all non-PDF files are human readable.

 The vast majority of applications were submitted through mathjobs.org.